Prof. Monica Lam

 Dr. Andrew Park

-Andrew Park is Assistant Professor in Thompson Rivers University, Canada.He has done his Ph.D.
+Andrew Park is Associate Professor in Thompson Rivers University, Canada.He has done his Ph.D.
 (Interactive Arts and Technology) at Simon Fraser University conferred in October of 2008.He has done his M.Sc.
 (Computer Science) at Loyola University Chicago, conferred in June of 1998 and B.Sc.
 (Mathematics) at Sogang University Seoul, conferred in February of 1993.He is the Senior Research Fellow at Institute for Canadian Urban Research Studies(ICURS).He has also vast experience in teaching.

 The courses taught by him are Human-Computer Interaction Design (COMP 3450), Computer Graphics and Visualization(COMP 3820), Computer Animation (COMP 4980), Multimedia (COMP 4830), Virtual Reality (COMP 4980), Information Visualization (COMP 4480)etc.His Research Interests include Information Visualization and Visual Analytics on Big Data (Crime and Court Data),Virtual Environments for Social Science Research (Criminology and Gerontology),Human-Computer Interaction for Virtual Environments,Agent-Based Modeling and Simulation (Crowd Simulation) for Counter-Terrorism,Social Network Analysis and Visualization,Computational Criminology (Fear of Crime and CPTED)Dr. Park has several publications in noted journals and in many conferences also.